Scudda Hoo! Scudda Hay!: Marilyn Monroe's participation

 After having been signed to 20th Century Fox as a contract player, Marilyn Monroe had her first bit part for the studio playing Betty in this film.
 Dressed in a pinafore and walking down the steps of a church, she says, "Hi, Rad" to Haver's character, who responds, "Hi, Betty" – by which point Monroe has already walked past and is out of the shot.
 All told, Monroe's face is visible on screen for less than two seconds.
 After Monroe's stardom, 20th Century Fox began claiming that Monroe's only line in the film had been cut out, an anecdote Monroe repeated on Person to Person in 1955.
 But film historian James Haspiel says her line is intact, and she also appears in a shot (deep in the background, and mostly with her back to the camera) with herself and another woman paddling a canoe.

-In popular culture

-In a scene from the 1989 film Driving Miss Daisy, the movie theatre marquee in town indicates Scudda Hoo!
-Scudda Hay! is playing when Hoke drives Miss Daisy to the Piggly Wiggly grocery store.